Women-Only Heart Disease Risks

 If you’re having these types of symptoms, seek medical help immediately.
 Don’t assume it’s not heart-related or that you’re not at risk because you’re a woman.

 What Can You Do to Protect Your Heart?

 - Know the facts.
 Women get heart disease and die from it at least as often as men do.

-- Manage your risk factors.
-Work with your doctor to manage your cholesterol, weight, blood pressure, and blood sugar.
-Be physically active, and seek help quitting smoking if you smoke.
-If you have a history of depression, anxiety, or pregnancy complications or if you started having periods at age 10 or younger, make sure your doctor knows this.
+- Reduce your risk.
+It’s important to manage your cholesterol, weight, blood pressure, and blood sugar.
+Be physically active, and quit smoking.
+(Duke has tobacco cessation programs that can help.)
+If you have a history of depression, anxiety, pregnancy complications, infertility, PCOS, early-onset periods, or early menopause, make sure your doctor knows this.

 - Don’t wait to protect your heart.
 You’re never too young.